Skip to content

 Dump and load PostgreSQL

-Once you have stopped your PeerTube instance, run the following command as the peertube user on the old server, to generate a text dump of the database:
+Once you have stopped your PeerTube platform, run the following command as the peertube user on the old server, to generate a text dump of the database:

 bash